Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 They held for a long moment longer.
 The surprise came when ‘Horse stood up and hit the button that returned the gravity to Earth normal. *That* was a weight off Firth’s battered shoulders, and he groaned as normal Gs actually left him feeling nearly weightless.

-"What...the fuck you turn it up to?
+"What... the fuck you turn it up to?
 Fuckin’ *Jupiter?!"*

 Adam cleared his throat.
-"Uh...let’s just say you, me, Yan, and Daar are ‘bout the only people who could take it."
+"Uh... let’s just say you, me, Yan, and Daar are ‘bout the only people who could take it."
 He offered a hand and helped Firth to his feet.
 "I got better grav plating after Dark Eye and I’ve been slowly acclimating us to it."

 "Fuck."
 There was nothing else to say.